dansteingart/without_the_hot_air/pages_md/SEwtHA_21.md

 I used to think that combined heat and power was a no-brainer.
 “Obviously, we should use the discarded heat from power stations to heat buildings rather than just chucking it up a cooling tower!”
 However, looking carefully at the numbers describing the performance of real CHP systems, I’ve come to the conclusion that there are better ways of providing electric

 <img src="figure185.png" width="221" height="268" />
-<span class="figurenumber">Figure 21.11</span>.
+<div class='caption'><span class="figurenumber">Figure 21.11</span>.
 The inner and outer bits of an air-source heat pump that has a coefficient of performance of 4.
 The inner bit is accompanied by a ball-point pen, for scale.
 One of these Fujitsu units can deliver 3.6 kW of heating when using just 0.845 kW of electricity.
-It can also run in reverse, delivering 2.6 kW of cooling when using 0.655 kW of electricity.
+It can also run in reverse, delivering 2.6 kW of cooling when using 0.655 kW of electricity.</div>

 ity and building-heating.